-evaluations are correlated with an omitted variable (publication status).
-Building on CDV, we address this by controlling for the editor's R&R decision, while including the generalized residual from the editor's R&R decision model to deal with potential endogeneity of the editor's decision.
+There are at least two important confounds for this comparison.
+The first is that referee assessments affect the probability of publication, and publication arguably raises citation rates.
+In essence the referee evaluations are correlated with an omitted variable (publication status).
+Building on CDV, we address this by controlling for the editor's R&R decision, while including the generalized residual from the editor's R&R decision model to deal with endogeneity of that decision.

-Second, and more importantly given our focus, it is possible that female authors receive fewer citations than male authors, holding constant paper quality.
-One plausible channel for this "gender bias" in citations is networking: female economists may be less likely to get invited to conferences, or less likely to attend if invited.
-To the extent that female authors get fewer citations, a finding of no difference in citations would imply that referees set a higher bar for female-authored papers.
+Second, it is possible that female authors receive fewer citations than male authors, holding constant paper quality.
+One channel for this gap is networking: female economists may be less likely to get invited to conferences (or less likely to attend if invited).
+Another is gender-based friendship networks, coupled with a tendency for friends to cite each others' work.
+Regardless of the